ABOUT OFLAND

 Ofland may tout sustainability for their resort in Twentynine Palms, but their model is rooted in extraction—of culture, land, and identity.
 Instead of protecting what makes a place unique, they flatten it into a brand.
 True stewardship comes from communities, not corporations selling curated wilderness at $600 a night.
 We don’t need more resorts; we need real protections for our environment and our people.

-PROTECT OUR QUIET INDIAN COVE NEIGHBORHOOD FROM AN INVASIVE 100-BUILDING LUXURY RESORT
+PROTECT THIS GATEWAY TO JOSHUA TREE NATIONAL PARK FROM AN INVASIVE 100-BUILDING LUXURY RESORT

 TALKING POINTS